mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ### Prerequisites

 This solution is built using ARM templates and PowerShell.
 In order to deploy the solution, you must have the following packages currectly installed and in working order
+The code

-+ Latest version of PowerShell
++ [Install and configure](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?) the latest version of PowerShell
++ [Install and confgure](https://technet.microsoft.com/en-us/library/dn975125.aspx#Anchor_1) Windows Azure Active Directory Module for Windows PowerShell Step-1 only
+++ Please Note: The code does **not** use [Azure Active Directory V2 PowerShell module](https://technet.microsoft.com/en-us/library/dn975125.aspx#Anchor_5)
 + Azure Resource Manager PowerShell Module
 + Azure Storage PowerShell Module
 + Optional - PowerShell ISE